Introduction

 HBComposer features a flat-field correction operation and offers an advanced set of fine-tune parameters.

-This technique consists in taking an additional image, called flat-field or LCC, while holding a thick peace of plexiglas in front of the lens.
+This technique consists in taking an additional frame, called flat-field or LCC, while holding a thick piece of white semi-transparent plexiglas in front of the lens.
 This special image should be acquired under the very same conditions as the photo it will correct.
 Aperture, focus, shift/tilt levels, and light conditions need to match.
 Shutter duration can be adjusted to get a correct exposure.
 A good LCC exposure is key to the effectiveness of this technique.

 From now on, the words flat-field and LCC will be used alternatively to indicate this special frame.

-Here below a typical example of a flat-field image taken with a technical camera and a shifted (raised) lens is shown:
+Figure 11 shows a typical example of a flat-field image taken with a technical camera and a shifted (raised) lens.

-The following schema explains how the LCC correction process works.
-The flat-field capture is applied to the original image to normalize it:
+Figure 12 explains how the LCC correction process works.
+The flat-field capture is applied to the original image to normalize it.

 Goals of flat-field correction